Erich von Manstein: Post-war

-Trial
+Trial and conviction

 Manstein was moved to Nuremberg in October 1945.
 He was held at the Palace of Justice, the location of the Nuremberg trials of major Nazi war criminals and organisations.
 While there, Manstein helped prepare a 132-page document for the defence of the General Staff and the OKW, on trial at Nuremberg in August 1946.
 The myth that the Wehrmacht was "clean" – not culpable for the events of the Holocaust – arose partly as a result of this document, written largely by Manstein, along with General of Cavalry Siegfried Westphal.
 He also gave oral testimony about the Einsatzgruppen, the treatment of prisoners of war, and the concept of military obedience, especially as related to the Commissar Order, an order issued by Hitler in 1941, requiring all Soviet political commissars to be shot without trial.
 Manstein admitted that he received the order, but said he did not carry it out.

 Documents from 1941 presented at Nuremberg and at Manstein's own later trial contradict this claim: He actually received regular reports throughout that period regarding the execution of hundreds of political commissars.
 He denied any knowledge of the activities of the Einsatzgruppen, and testified that soldiers under his command were not involved in the murder of Jewish civilians.
 Otto Ohlendorf, commander of Einsatzgruppe D, contradicted this during his testimony, saying that not only was Manstein aware of what was happening but that the Eleventh Army was involved.
 In September 1946, the General Staff and the OKW were declared to not be a criminal organisation.
 Their decision was that a collection of military officers was not a group or organisation as defined by article 9 of their charter.

 After his testimony at Nuremberg, Manstein was interned by the British as a prisoner of war at Island Farm (also known as Special Camp 11) in Bridgend, Wales, where he awaited the decision as to whether or not he would face a war crimes trial.
 He mostly kept apart from the other inmates, taking solitary walks, tending a small garden, and beginning work on the drafts of two books.
 British author B. H. Liddell Hart was in correspondence with Manstein and others at Island Farm and visited inmates of several camps around Britain while preparing his best-selling 1947 book On the Other Side of the Hill.
 Liddell Hart was an admirer of the German generals; he described Manstein as an operational genius.
 The two remained in contact, and Liddell Hart later helped Manstein arrange the publication of the English edition of his memoir, Verlorene Siege (Lost Victories), in 1958.